nandajavarma/Automated-Rendering-Testing/README.md

 Then it will do the comparisons and the ouputs will be stored inside the files you specify.
 In the case of harfbuzz engine, you will also get the image of the wrong renderings inside the directory you specify.

-(In the repo I have created samples in four Malayalam fonts.
+(In the repo one can find samples in four Malayalam fonts.
 Test cases file being ml-test-cases.txt and reference file being rachana-glyph.txt, suruma-glyph.txt, lohit-glyph.txt and meera-glyph.txt for fonts Rachana, Suruma, Lohit-Malayalam and Meera respectively)